summii/summii.github.io/_posts/2019-06-20-an-introduction-to-fundamental-math-proof-techniques.md

 3) Delhi is the capital of India
 > It is a mathematical statement and true

-4) Bnagalore is the best city in the world
+4) Bangalore is the best city in the world
 > Not a mathematical statement and we do not know(but i feel so)

 5) 2+2 = 5